-Incidents that are not work-related do not need to be recorded on your OSHA recordkeeping logs, so determining work-relatedness is key to ensuring that you're recording everything you need to.
+Under the Occupational Health and Safety Administration (OSHA)'s regulations, incidents that are not work-related do not need to be recorded on your OSHA recordkeeping logs.
+Determining work-relatedness is key to ensuring that you're properly recording safety incidents and to avoid violation fines.

-An injury is defined as work-related if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing injury or illness.
+According to OSHA Standard 1904.5, an injury is defined as work-related if an event or exposure in the work environment either caused or contributed to the injury or significantly aggravated a pre-existing injury or illness.
+The general rule is an injury or illness is presumed to be work-related when they occur because of events in the workplace.

 What is the "work environment"?